Open enrollment (PEBB)

 Olympia, WA 98504-2684

-The PEBB Program must receive your form during open enrollment November 1 through 30.
+The PEBB Program must receive your form by November 25.

 If you cover your spouse or state-registered domestic partner, you may need to respond to the spouse or state-registered domestic partner coverage premium surcharge.
 You will receive a letter if you need to respond.
 Learn more about the premium surcharges.